theam/workshop-eLLMental/README.md

 Here ends the workshop, we hope that you learned your way through the usage of embeddings in Java and Spring Boot.

-We invite you to join the [eLLMental Discord](https://discord.gg/34cBbvjjAx) and ask any questions that you have, we will be more than happy to answer all of them!
+We invite you to join the [eLLMental Discord](https://discord.gg/34cBbvjjAx), share your impressions of this workshop, your experiences integrating embeddings in your own applications, or asking any questions you may have.
+There you'll find a small but welcoming community of passionate people who will be more than willing to help and support you in your AI journey!